 WordPress enables people to maintain and manage website content through a web-based “backend” system.
 It provides relatively simple mechanisms for creating blog posts and static pages, then organizing those posts and pages into categories and menus.
 It also provides a nice media library tool useful for managing the image assets in use within your site.
 The media library handles technical overhead like thumbnail generation.

-For developers, WordPress delivers well-documented mechanisms for extending its core functionality through a theming architecture, a plugin architecture, function overrides, and action hooks & filters.
+Many WordPress developers enjoy that it delivers well-documented mechanisms for extending its core functionality through a theming architecture, a plugin architecture, function overrides, and action hooks & filters.
 This flexibility has given birth to a huge community of developers who have contributed themes and plugins that help people customize their site and get more functionality out of it.
 And of course, expert WordPress developers can use this functionality to build wholly unique themes and features for their clients and employers.

 - Provides a working CMS “out of the box”